 “Awesome!
 So what’s your email, I’ll enter you in now.”
 (This is where you pull out your smartphone and open up the Mailchimp app and manually enter in a new subscriber.
 Or just add their email address to a note.)

 Now you have a new subscriber to your list, and you’ve now recruited your first agent.

 Step 4: Deliver lots and lots of value, and do it often

 The next day, go through your list of new recruits and email each of them individually.
 Ask for more details about what you discussed the previous night.
 Send them links to articles of interest that can help them with whatever problems they pointed out (bonus points if these are articles on your own blog).

 Here are a few ways you can continuously deliver value to this new group and help it grow:

-- Use the seminar model detailed in my book and in this post to provide value-at-scale, where you’re the center of attention.
+- Use the seminar model detailed The Blueprint and in this post to provide value-at-scale, where you’re the center of attention.
 Email your list to feel out topic ideas and to register attendees (don’t forget to ask them, “Can you relay this on to one trusted contact of yours who you think will get a lot of value out of my talk?”)

 - Email your list of future mixers and events you’ll be attending, and invite them out for drinks and/or food before or after the event.
 Ask them to bring their colleagues and peers.

 - Whenever some major news or update comes out related to your skillset, email your group about it, and include how it relates to business.
 Ask them to share it around with anyone they think might be interested, and give THEM the link to your group opt-in page… and ask them to include it at the header of the email they’re forwarding on.